Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 2. What are the most common causes of data loss?

-Hardware failures are among the most common causes of data loss.
+Hardware failure is among the most common causes of data loss.
 This includes server outages due to failing disk drives and data corruption in endpoint devices, such as laptops.
 Another frequent reason for data loss is human error, such as accidental deletion, overwriting data or taking actions that lead to data breaches.
-Among cyberattacks and malware, ransomware attacks are the leading cause of data loss, affecting more than 72% of global businesses in 2023.
+Among cyberattacks and malware, ransomware attacks are the leading cause of data loss, affecting more than 62% of global businesses in 2025.

 3. How can you prevent data loss due to hardware failure?